 Here are some good bay leaf substitute options for when a recipe calls for one and you don’t have some at hand.

 - Thyme – While they may look nothing alike – and do not come from the same family plant -thyme is a great alternative to bay leaves.
 Both herbs add a delightful minty flavor to any meal you are creating.
-You are advised to use a quarter (1/4) teaspoon to 1 bay leaf – add more if the flavor doesn’t feel quite right to you.
+We suggest using a quarter (1/4) teaspoon of thyme to replace 1 bay leaf – but feel free to add more if the flavor doesn’t feel quite right to you.

 - Oregano – Known for its earthy, slightly bitter yet bold, sweet and spicy flavor, oregano, just like thyme is a great bay leaf substitute to use in any recipe.
 In fact, fresh oregano is said to have the same minty and peppery taste that bay leaf has.
 As a rule of thumb, use a quarter teaspoon of dried oregano for 1 bay leaf.